 This webpage is based on work by John Fritscher.
-I cannot find the original material which I edited and adapted many years ago.
+I cannot find the original material which I adapted many years ago.

 In Cat on a Hot Tin Roof, Brick’s “big howl against American life is ‘mendacity’ which includes his greedy brother, the church, the luncheon clubs, and his wife’s craving to have a baby.”
 Through all the disparately imbalanced ideals of all the American institutions Brick fumbles, trying to rip his way to the graver questions of the balanced interior self.
 The mendacity he despises is the lived lie forced by the unreal but existent forces of a puritanism and cavalierism which deny the balance in human nature.

 “Mendacity is a system that we live in.
 Liquor is one way out an’ death’s the other.”
 Both ways he knows well, the one from his own experience and the other from the death of his friend, Skipper.
 For interior reasons he rejects “twenty-eight thousand acres of the richest land this side of the Valley Nile,”

 Maggie, and Brick are sparked to their own peculiar kinds of self-violence: Maggie subjects herself to violent situations because, unwillingly childless, she is out of harmony with herself.

 Williams counsels that a fully developed sexuality be incorporated into the organic personality.
 In a Puritan culture which tends to fragment sexuality, he maintains that the individual does essential violence to his own organic whole when he denies sex a fulfilling role in the personality: any division of personality from sexuality is a condition which can only lead to psychic fragmentation and violence.